aashishace/smart-agriculture-app/project_report.md

 ## Executive Summary

-The **Smart Agriculture App (स्मार्ट कृषि ऐप)** is a comprehensive web-based application designed to empower Indian farmers with AI-driven agricultural insights and modern digital farming tools.
+The **Smart Crop Care Assistant (स्मार्ट फसल देखभाल सहायक)** is a comprehensive web-based application designed to empower Indian farmers with AI-driven agricultural insights and modern digital farming tools.
 This project addresses the critical challenges faced by farmers in crop management, disease detection, irrigation planning, and activity scheduling through an intuitive Hindi-English bilingual interface.

 ### Key Achievements:
 - ✅ **AI-Powered Disease Detection** with 85%+ accuracy simulation